-Burkina Faso, Côte d'Ivoire, Liberia, São Tomé and Príncipe and Uganda were in the design phase in 2019, and are expected to begin Phase I in 2020/2021 as resources are mobilized.
-An additional country - Malawi - expressed an interest in participating in LoCAL in 2019, and LoCAL is currently engaging it to begin its preliminary design and to explore collaboration and financing opportunities in 2020.
+Burkina Faso, Côte d'Ivoire, Liberia, São Tomé and Príncipe and Uganda are in the design phase, and are expected to begin Phase I in 2020/2021 as resources are mobilized.
+Additional countries/ states - Malawi, Pakistan, Palestine, Senegal, Solomon Islands and Sudan - expressed an interest in participating in LoCAL in 2019/ beginning of 2020, and LoCAL is currently engaging with them to begin preliminary design and explore collaboration and financing opportunities.